-Accordingly, it is further written: "God sent forth His Son, made of a woman" (Gal.
-4:4).
+Accordingly, it is further written: "God sent forth His Son, made of a woman."
+Galatians 4:4.
 He, being made of a woman in this world, in the nature of things He was made of the only kind of a woman that this world knows.

-But why must He be made of a woman? why not of a man?-For the simple reason that to be made of a man would not bring Him close enough to mankind as mankind is, under sin.
-He was made of a woman in order that He might come, in the very woman in order that He might come, in the very uttermost, to where human nature is in it's sinning.
+But why must He be made of a woman?
+Why not of a man? -For the simple reason that to be made of a man would not bring Him close enough to mankind as mankind is, under sin.
+He was made of a woman in order that He might come, in the very woman in order that He might come, in the very woman in order that He might come, in the very uttermost, to where human nature is in its sinning.

 In order to do this He must be made of a woman; because the woman, not the man, was first, and originally, in the transgression.
-For "Adam was not deceived, but the woman being deceived was in the transgression" (1 Timothy 2:14).
+For "Adam was not deceived, but the woman being deceived was in the transgression."
+1 Timothy 2:14